Search

 • What is the busiest day to depart from Las Vegas Harry Reid Intl Airport?

-The day with the most flights departing from Las Vegas Harry Reid Intl Airport is generally Saturday, with an average of 8 flights leaving the airport.
+The day with the most flights departing from Las Vegas Harry Reid Intl Airport in the past week was Friday, with 1,157 flights leaving the airport.

 Airport information - Las Vegas Harry Reid Intl